AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 = How do I migrate an existing site to use Types? =

-The most important thing is to remember not to define custom post types and taxonomy in more than one place.
+The most important thing is to remember not to define custom post types and taxonomies in more than one place.
 If you previously defined them in PHP, first, remove your PHP code with the manual definition.
 The content will appear to temporarily vanish.
 Don't panic.
-Now, redefine the same custom post types and taxonomy with Types.
+Now, redefine the same custom post types and taxonomies with Types.
 Everything will return :-)

 Types also includes data import from other plugins such as Custom Post UI and Advanced Custom Fields.